cowboy446/ViewerDotStar/README.md

 # Viewer Dot Star (Viewer.*)

-A multi-format data file browser tool designed for researchers.
+A multi-format data file browser tool designed for researchers, liberate you from annoying intermediate steps of data processing and pdb breakpoints when processing data and replicating others' papers.

+Now it supports ubuntu only.

 ## Features
 ![](figs/image.png)